Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Problems/G _ Two Arrays.md

 It's sequence of length 2m sorted in non-descending order, where each element of each sequence is an integer between 1 and n.

-We can find the number of such sequences by simple combinatorics — it's combination with repetitions.
+We can find the number of such sequences by simple combinatorics, it's combination with repetitions.

 So the answer is `(n+2m−1,2m) = (n+2m−1)!/(2m)!(n−1)`.